 - 1. Identify existing developed land uses and land that is permitted for development adjacent to the project that may be affected by the project. - 2.
 Determine worst-hour existing noise levels at adjacent land uses. - 3.
-Predict traffic noise levels using traffic characteristics that will yield the worst hourly traffic noise impact for the design year using traffic noise prediction methodology that is consistent with officially approved Caltrans noise prediction models.
+Predict traffic noise levels using traffic characteristics that will yield the worst hourly traffic noise impact for the design year using traffic noise prediction approved methodology.
 The current approved methodology at the publishing date of this Protocol is the FHWA Traffic Noise Model[®] (TNM[®]). - 4.
-The current highway traffic noise prediction model TNM has been validated at distances within 500 feet of the highway.
+The current FHWA highway traffic noise prediction model TNM has been validated at distances within 500 feet of the highway.
 Receptors that are located beyond 500 feet from the project area do not need to be considered for analysis unless there is a reasonable expectation that noise impacts would extend beyond that boundary.
-This may require engineering judgment and supplemental noise measurements to determine impacts.

-5. Determine whether traffic noise impacts are predicted at adjacent land by comparing predicted worst-hour noise levels in the design year to existing noise levels and the NAC.
+This may require engineering judgment and supplemental noise measurements to determine impacts. - 5.
+Determine whether traffic noise impacts are predicted at adjacent land by comparing predicted worst-hour noise levels in the design year to existing noise levels and the NAC.